kushalshrestha/aws-modules/README.md

 # aws-modules

 ## Description
-This project is a sample application built using Spring Boot 3 and AWS modules.
+This project consists of sample applications for AWS modules.
 It demonstrates the integration of Spring Boot with various AWS services for developing scalable and reliable applications.

 ## Features
 * AWS S3 Integration
+* AWS Dynamo DB
+* SNS
+* AWS Lambda

 ## Requirements
 * Java 8 or higher